jacktrip/jacktrip/README.md

 To keep up with the latest changes, both experimental and stable, follow instructions to compile from source in INSTALL.txt in the src directory of the project.

-# License
-**IMPORTANT:** The code for the graphical user interface portion is released under version 3.0 of the GPL.
-(The full text of this can be found in LICENSE\_gui.)
-Only files that were part of the original JackTrip project are covered by the more permissive license in LICENSE\_nogui.

 # Raspberry Pi

 [paper](https://lac.linuxaudio.org/2019/doc/chafe2.pdf) accompanying jacktrip demo at [Linux Audio Conference 2019](https://lac.linuxaudio.org/2019/)